In the aftermath of a horrendous two years, Americans — and brawny Californians — switched big

 There were no toes in the water here.
 It was a full-blown dive.
 These brave ones were fully aware this crapshoot could be a drown or a swim.

 Many are stunned and amazed at what working stiffs could accomplish when suddenly forced with no job and no food on the table.
-But the upheaval created an opportunity for Choice, big time.
+But the upheaval created an opportunity for choice, big time.

-The opportunity to elevate their passions or hobbies into production.
+The opportunity was gaping to elevate their passions or hobbies into public production.
 Capabilities of everything and everyone in arm’s reach were deployed.
 Personal savings, family backing, investors, unemployment compensation, plus various grants provided financial aid.
 Available funding was lovingly served up like morning coffee (for the interim).
 The excitement and danger of too much time and extra money can be intoxicating.
 Enter a smart noggin, and away we go.

 Here are the 2020-2022 New California business formations (PDF)

-Celebration Amid a Storm
+Celebration amid a storm

 Inspirational to say the least, enjoy some Americans AND CALIFORNIANS who dove big and haven’t let up on the pedal.
 These champions, and others alike, will work hard and build their futures their way.

-Within this surge here are a small few to learn from who very well might:
+Here are a small few to learn from who very well might:

 - A young 22-year-old West Virginian makes a killing in Covid Pizza